Good Batting Averages for 13u Baseball | Plate Crate | Plate Crate Skip to next element

 2. Coaching Quality

-The quality of coaching can significantly impact a player’s performance.
+Even if players spend countless hours practicing, their coach's methods can significantly impact their performance.
 Coaches who focus on proper technique, mental approach, and situational awareness can help players improve their batting averages.
 Encouraging players to embrace practice routines that emphasize fundamental skills is crucial.

-The mental aspect of hitting is often overlooked but is vital to a player's success.
-Teaching young players to focus on their approach at the plate—such as pitch recognition and situational hitting—can lead to better results.
-A player who maintains a positive mindset and learns to adjust their approach based on the pitcher will likely see an increase in their batting average.
+The mental aspect of hitting is important to a player's success.
+Teaching young players to focus on their approach at the plate, such as pitch recognition and situational hitting, can lead to better results.
+Players who maintain a positive mindset and learn to adjust their approach based on the pitcher will likely see an increase in their batting average.

 Balancing Batting Average with Other Offensive Metrics